-So what must you do to protect your customers and your business?
+So what do you need to do to protect your customers and your business?
 Due to lacking security in the basic architecture of the network, there is a need for every network operator to filter incoming SS7 packets to ensure that inherent vulnerabilities are not exploited.
-While certain filtering might be possible to perform using existing network elements, it is important to understand the what is required to achieve comprehensive protection.
+While certain filtering might be possible to perform using existing network elements, it is important to understand what is required to achieve comprehensive protection.

 At Symsoft, we have found two capabilities that are essential for any solution protecting against SS7 attacks:

 - Stateful analysis of SS7 traffic: Many of the attacks cannot be recognised by looking at individual packets, but must be analysed in the context of the full exchange of information.
-For example, a message that is perfectly valid if we can see in earlier exchanges that a subscriber is in the network requesting information should be blocked if it arrives without any such context.
 This requires a filter that can remember data from previous messages to take the correct course of action, blocking attacks without disrupting ordinary service.

 In addition to providing these essential capabilities, a dedicated SS7 firewall also provides a centralized point for protection, which offers simpler administration compared to configuring filters on lower-level traffic elements.

 The threat of SS7 attacks is real and there are solutions to protect your subscribers and your business.
 As a service provider, make sure that the solutions you choose offer the capabilities needed to provide comprehensive protection for your customers and your business.

 Symsoft SS7 Firewall is a product that performs stateful filtering of SS7 traffic to protect your network in realtime.
 Based on a carrier-grade platform used by over 80 operators worldwide, it is highly configurable, enabling it to adapt to new threats as they arise.
 For more information, go to the Symsoft SS7 Firewall page or contact us below!